NSO-developer/nso-gitbook/administration/deployment/local-install.md

 **Manual pages**

 The installation program unpacks the NSO manual pages from the documentation archive in `$NCS_DIR/man`. `ncsrc` makes an addition to `$MANPATH`, allowing you to use the `man` command to view them.
-The manual pages are available in HTML and PDF formats and from the online documentation located on [NCS man-pages, Volume 1](https://developer.cisco.com/docs/nso-guides-6.1/#!ncs-man-pages-volume-1) in Manual Pages.
+The manual pages are available in PDF formats and from the online documentation located on [NCS man-pages, Volume 1](https://developer.cisco.com/docs/nso-guides-6.1/#!ncs-man-pages-volume-1) in Manual Pages.

 Following is a list of a few of the installed manual pages: